Shockvaluemedia/directfanz-project/PAGE_STATUS_REPORT.md

 ## 🎯 Executive Summary

-The DirectFanz platform shows **strong overall functionality** with 32 out of 40 pages (80%) working correctly.
+The DirectFanZProject platform shows **strong overall functionality** with 32 out of 40 pages (80%) working correctly.
 The core user flows are functional, with most critical pages responding successfully.
 However, there are 8 pages that need attention before production launch.

 ## ✅ Working Pages (32/40 - 80%)